Ewenny

-Ewenny (Ewenni) is a village and community (parish) on the River Ewenny in the Vale of Glamorgan, Wales.
+Ewenny (Ewenni) is a village and community on the River Ewenny in the Vale of Glamorgan, Wales.

 Over the years the village has grown into the neighbouring village of Corntown to such an extent that there is no longer a clear boundary between the two.
 The nearest town of significant size is Bridgend, 2 mi away.
 Corntown is within the community.

 In 1987, scenes from the Doctor Who episode Delta and the Bannermen were filmed in the village.

 History

 Ewenny Priory

 The village grew around the Priory and Church.
 The Norman church of St. Michael was built in the 12th century by one of the Norman knights of Glamorgan, William de Londres.
 His son Maurice founded the adjacent Benedictine priory in 1141 when he granted the church to the abbey of St. Peter at Gloucester, together with the churches of St Brides Major, St. Michael at Colwinston and the manor at Lampha.

 The priory is widely regarded as one of the finest fortified religious buildings in Britain.

 Over the centuries the priory has sustained some damage, but nonetheless it is still inhabited by its current owners, the Turbervill family.
 The priory is not open to the public but the attached Church is still in use today.